Stability conditions for polarised varieties: -critical metrics on asymptotically -stable manifolds

 This of course is equivalent to our definition of asymptotic $Z$-stability with respect to these test configurations, which used $k = \epsilon^{-1}$ rather than $\epsilon$.
 We note that, in principle, $(X,L)$ could admit $Z_{\epsilon}$-critical K\"ahler metrics which are ``far'' from the cscK degeneration $(X_0,L_0)$ and hence do not arise from this construction.
 Thus this is a truly local result.

 \begin{proof} This is a formal consequence of standard finite dimensional moment map theory.
-By Theorem \ref{moment-map-in-finite-dimensions-thm}, each $b_{\epsilon}$ is actually a zero of a genuine finite dimensional moment map with respect to the K\"ahler metrics $\Omega_{\epsilon}$ on $B$.
-It then follows by convexity of the log norm functional associated to the moment map that for any $\C^*$-action induced by $Jv$, with $b_{\epsilon,0}$ the specialisation of $b_{\epsilon}$, the value $\langle \hat\mu_{\epsilon}, v \rangle(b_{\epsilon,0})$ is negative.
-But by Proposition \ref{momentmap-stability}, we have proving the result. \end{proof}
+By Corollary \ref{momentmap-application}, each $b_{\epsilon}$ is actually a zero of a genuine finite dimensional moment map with respect to the K\"ahler metrics $\Omega_{\epsilon}$ on $B$.
+It then follows by convexity of the log norm functional associated to the moment map that for any $\C^*$-action induced by $J_Bv$, with $J_B$ the almost complex structure on $B$ and $b_{\epsilon,0}$ the specialisation of $b_{\epsilon}$, the value $\langle \hat\mu_{\epsilon}, v \rangle(b_{\epsilon,0})$ is negative.
+But by Equation \eqref{used-futaki}, we have proving the result. \end{proof}

-\begin{remark} This is truly a local result.
-In principle, although it should not be expected to actually happen, $(X,L)$ could admit $Z_{\epsilon}$-critical K\"ahler metrics that are ``far'' from the cscK metric on $(\X_0,\L_0)$ to which our result would not apply.
-Furthermore, there are many other test configurations for $(X,L)$ not arising from the Kuranishi space of $(\X_0,\L_0)$ for which we do not obtain stability with respect to, though these seem geometrically less important. \end{remark}
+\begin{remark} This is truly a local result, and it would be very interesting to obtain a global analogue.
+In principle, $(X,L)$ could admit $Z_{\epsilon}$-critical K\"ahler metrics that are ``far'' from the cscK metric on $(\X_0,\L_0)$ to which our result would not apply, although this seems unlikely in practice.
+Furthermore, there are many other test configurations for $(X,L)$ not arising from the Kuranishi space of $(\X_0,\L_0)$ for which we do not obtain stability with respect to. \end{remark}